 A is the Founder and President of X. B is A's wife.
-E is the spouse of F, the daughter of A and B.
+D is a son of A and B and an X director.

 Issue 3.
 Excess Benefit Transactions.

 An excess benefit transaction is a transaction in which an economic benefit is provided by an applicable tax-exempt organization, directly or indirectly, to or for the use of any disqualified person and the value of the economic benefit provided by the organization exceeds the value of the consideration (including the performance of services) received for providing such benefit.